By the Industry for the Industry

 IBC is the world's most influential media, entertainment and technology show.
 Six leading international bodies are the partners behind IBC, representing both exhibitors and visitors.

-In its 50th anniversary, IBC2017 had a record attendance attracting more then 57,000 attendees from 170 countries around the world, exhibiting more than 1,700 of the world's key technology suppliers and showcasing a debate-leading conference.
+In 2018 IBC attracted more than 55,000 attendees from 170 countries around the world, exhibiting more than 1,700 of the world's key technology suppliers and showcasing a debate-leading conference.

 Since 1967, IBC has grown to become the most influential annual event for professionals engaged in the creation, management and delivery of electronic media, worldwide.